EU Digital COVID Certificate (DCC)

 - The date of issue

-- Relevant information about your vaccine or test or recovery
+- Relevant information about your vaccine, booster vaccine, test or recovery

 - A unique identifier number

 The DCC is available in both digital and paper formats.
 The certificate has a QR code to avoid fraud.

 When giving your details for your vaccine, booster vaccine or test appointment, enter your name as it appears on your passport so your DCC matches your travel documents.

 You can get information relating to data protection of the DCC from the EU DCC Joint Data Controllers Agreement (pdf).

 Who can get and use the DCC?

 You can get a free EU Digital COVID Certificate from the EU country where your vaccination, booster vaccination or COVID-19 test took place.
 You don’t have to be a citizen of that country.